TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: #1

+so its trajectory lies in a two-dimensional affine subspace, and after centering in a one-dimensional linear subspace.
+Thus, each group evolves along a single dominant temporal mode.

+This is consistent with a diagnostic experiment on the KdV equation, where we fit an independent spatial network at each time step using a classical solver and observe that the resulting parameter trajectories are nearly rank-1: the leading singular component explains \(93\%\) to \(99\%\) of the variation for weights and \(87\%\) to \(89\%\) for biases (see in \Cref{tab:singular}).

-\appsection{Time-Dependent PDEs} {\thesection.\arabic{equation}} This section summarizes the partial differential equations used in our numerical experiments. \Cref{fig:all solution} shows spatiotemporal heatmaps of the reference solutions for the 1D PDE benchmarks (Burgers, Allen--Cahn, KdV, and Wave).
+\appsection{Time-Dependent PDEs Problem} {\thesection.\arabic{equation}} This section summarizes the partial differential equations covering shocks, phase transitions, nonlinear wave propagation, and oscillatory dynamics, used in our numerical experiments. \Cref{fig:all solution} shows spatiotemporal heatmaps of the reference solutions for the 1D PDE benchmarks (Burgers, Allen--Cahn, KdV, and Wave).
+We further apply TINN to more complicated dynamic system, high-dimensional PDEs, and inverse problem, which are also summarized in the section.

 \appsubsection{Viscous Burgers Equation}

 We consider the one-dimensional viscous Burgers equation on the space--time domain $[-1,1] \times [0,1]$.
 The solution $u(x,t)$ satisfies

 where the viscosity parameter is set to $\nu = 0.01/\pi$.
 We use the same reference solution as in~\cite{PINN} for quantitative evaluation.